Browsing: Biscuit making & handling equipment

 Eriez is a leading provider of food processing equipment to Australia and surrounding countries.
 Our range of metal detectors, magnetic separators and vibratory feeders, screeners and conveyors are designed for the specific needs of the food manufacturing industry.
 Products range from Xtreme Metal Detection systems and the RE7 Tube Circuit to the ProGrade line of magnetic separators which includes highly effective plates, grates, traps and tubes.
 Eriez metal detectors can be combined with the strongest Rare Earth magnets to provide superior protection against both ferrous, non-ferrous and work-hardened stainless steel.
-Eriez also offers audit, inspection and testing of equipment to ensure our customers are compliant with the HACCP International Food Standards.
+Eriez also offers audit, inspection and testing of equipment to ensure customers are compliant with the HACCP International Food Safety Standards.
 Eriez provides an extensive range of innovative equipment to protect product purity, from the moment ingredients enter your plant to the time the end product is shipped.
 Eriez is recognized as world authority in separation technology.

 21 Shirley Way